List of 2022 FIFA World Cup controversies: "No Surrender" Kosovo flag

 Shortly after the Group G Brazil vs Serbia match on 24 November, a flag showing Kosovo as being part of Serbia with words "Нема предаје" was seen hanging in Serbia's locker room.
 The flag was also displayed by fans during the game.
 The Football Association of Kosovo sued the Football Association of Serbia and urged FIFA to open an investigation.
 On 26 November 2022, FIFA opened proceedings against the Football Association of Serbia due on the basis of article 11 of the FIFA Disciplinary Code and article 4 of the Regulations for the FIFA World Cup 2022.
 The Football Association of Serbia was subsequently fined 20,000 Swiss francs by FIFA on 7 December.

 Moroccan riots

 Following the Group F Belgium vs Morocco match, in which Morocco unexpectedly defeated Belgium on 27 November, Moroccan fans began to riot in the Belgian cities of Brussels, Antwerp and Liege, and in the Dutch cities of Rotterdam, Amsterdam, Utrecht, Amersfoort and The Hague.
 At least twelve people were detained and two police officers were injured.
 Riot police attempted to break up a group of 500 football supporters in Rotterdam while media reported unrest in Amsterdam and The Hague.

-Following the semifinal match between Morocco and France, clashes erupted between Moroccan and French fans in several French cities, with one 14-year-old boy being killed in Montpellier.
+Following the semi-final match between Morocco and France, clashes erupted between Moroccan and French fans in several French cities, with one 14-year-old boy being killed in Montpellier.
 Meanwhile, in the Netherlands, 14 Moroccan fans were arrested in the city of Rotterdam amidst the unrest, while Dutch officials opted against public screenings of the game due to the previous unrest from the Morocco vs Belgium match.